 Table 5 compares input use and yields across a five fold classification of cotton varieties - desi varieties, non-Bt hybrids, legal Bt hybrids, illegal Bt hybrids (excluding, however, F2 seeds) and illegal Bt F2 seeds.
 As expected, seed costs are highest for legal Bt seeds and lowest for desi varieties.
-The illegal Bt seed (excluding F2 seeds) costs as much as 68% of the legal Bt seed.
-Contrary to what is generally conjectured, the illegal F1 Bt seed is not much cheaper than the legal Bt seed.
-It is the illegal Bt F2 seeds which are inexpensive and much cheaper than the non-Bt hybrid seed.
+The illegal Bt seed (excluding F2 seeds) costs as much as 77% of the legal Bt seed and they are more expensive than non-Bt hybrid seed.
+It is the Bt F2 seeds which are relatively inexpensive and cheaper than the non-Bt hybrid seed.